epsilon537/boxlambda/docs/components_picorv_dma.md

     ...
 ```

 [Bytecopy_burst.picoasm](https://github.com/epsilon537/boxlambda/blob/master/sw/components/picorv_dma/test/bytecopy_burst.picoasm) is a PicoRV assembly program implementing byte copy / unaligned word copy using Burst Mode.
 The core loop of the program is identical to the one shown above.
-However, it does require quite a bit of set-up code and wind-down code to handle all the alignment cases as well as transfer sizes that are not necessarily a multiple of 4 words.
+However, it does require quite a bit of set-up code and wind-down code to handle all the alignment cases and transfer sizes that are not necessarily a multiple of 4 words.

 ### Performance